 There are so many options for toddler toys.
 How do you know which ones your toddler will like?
 If you’re looking for toddler toys or gift ideas you’ve come to the right place.
 This post highlights our little one’s past and present favorite toys.
-These toddler toy ideas that are mom-approved and guaranteed to hold your toddler’s attention.
+These toddler toy ideas are mom-approved and guaranteed to hold your toddler’s attention.

 I’m a big fan of toys with educational purposes because those seem to keep her interest the longest.
 I also love to provide a variety of options by mixing toys that are more active with toys that are ideal for the quiet time before bed.